 Stokes Pharmacy has formed an exclusive partnership with the Bova group to offer a U.S.-made oral treatment for FIP.
 This treatment is supported by Bova’s unique drug formula, which has been utilized in clinical research studies across the globe and is currently in use in the UK and Australia.

-GS-441524 was nominated and is now on the GFI under review list for the animal drug bulk substances list in regards to GFI #256 office use.
-This means that GS-441524 50 mg tablets can be sold to hospitals for office use in all states except Arkansas, Maine, Massachusetts, New Mexico, New York, Oregon, Rhode Island and West Virginia.
+GS-441524 tablets were nominated and are now on the GFI under review list for the animal drug bulk substances list in regards to GFI #256 office use.
+This means that Bova GS-441524 50 mg tablets can be sold to hospitals for office use in all states except Arkansas, Maine, Massachusetts, New Mexico, New York, Oregon, Rhode Island and West Virginia.
 Veterinarians who work in a state that does not allow USP compounded medications for office use can prescribe the drug in a patient’s name.

 These prices do not include shipping + tax when applicable.
 Our standard 1-2 day shipping is $9.50.
 Overnight shipping is available upon request of pet owner.